planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 You may spend XP during the actual game, especially during a tense conflict!
 This represents learning an opponent’s moves, growing from a rivalry, or lengthy training finally coming to fruition.

 {: .highlight }
->- Raise CALLING: XP cost = CALLING x 2
+>- Raise CALLING: XP cost = current CALLING x 2
 >- Raise other: XP cost = CALLING

 ---